Cue the dreamy face that comes over most Turkish people (usually males) as they list the ingredients of meals cooked by their mum!

 Well, it’s very easy.

-Famous Turkish food critic, Vedat Milor, asked the question on his Twitter account.
+Famous Turkish food critic, Vedat Milor, asked the question on his Twitter account and it seems people on social media have strong views on this subject.

 A massive half a million people felt compelled to cast their vote.
 And the result?

-We use sivri biber (the long green peppers) but a bell pepper will do the trick if you can’t get sivri biber.
+We use sivri biber (the long green peppers you see on the local markets in Turkey) but deseeded green bell peppers will do the trick if you can’t get sivri biber.

-2-3 medium-sized tomatoes will be necessary, depending on how tomato-ish you want your menemen to be.
+2-3 medium-sized tomatoes will be necessary, depending on how tomato-ish you want your finished dish to be.

 And then we add our spices and season with salt and freshly ground black pepper.